Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-We train on a mixture of datasets with image-caption pairs, which are heterogeneous in terms of style and semantics.
-Our sources are reported in Table~\ref{tab:datasets}.
-In addition to COCO~\cite{lin2014microsoft} and Flickr30k~\cite{young2014image}, we use SBU~\cite{ordonez2011im2text} which contains captions automatically collected from the Flickr website, plus the full Conceptual Captions 3M~\cite{sharma2018conceptual} and 12M~\cite{changpinyo2021conceptual} datasets.
-Both were obtained by cleaning Image alt-text pairs from the web; after downloading, our snapshot of these two datasets contains a total of around 15.3 million pairs.
-In addition, we employ the Wikipedia-based Image Text (WIT) dataset~\cite{srinivasan2021wit}, which provides images extracted from Wikipedia together with various metadata extracted from their corresponding pages such as alt texts and reference descriptions.
-In this case, we filter all English pages and use the caption of each image as text source.
-After cleaning, we get about 3.1M pairs.
-Finally, we also add a subset of YFCC100M~\cite{thomee2016yfcc100m} with image descriptions and containing around 14.6M pairs.
-Following~\cite{zhang2021vinvl}, we also augment the dataset with 1.7M images from Open Images~\cite{kuznetsova2018open}, automatically annotated with captions generated from VinVL~\cite{zhang2021vinvl}.
+The SBU dataset contains captions automatically collected from the Flickr website, while Conceptual Captions 3M and 12M have been obtained by cleaning image alt-text pairs from the web.
+The WIT dataset, instead, contains images extracted from Wikipedia together with alt texts.
+After filtering out all non-English pages, the dataset contains about 3.1M pairs.
+Finally, we use the subset of YFCC100M~\citep{thomee2016yfcc100m} containing image descriptions (around 14.6M pairs), and 1.7M images from Open Images~\citep{kuznetsova2018open}, automatically annotated with captions generated from OSCAR, following~\citep{zhang2021vinvl}.

-Overall, our corpus has three key features: (\textit{i}) differently from the datasets employed in concurrent works~\cite{li2020oscar,zhang2021vinvl}, it contains only data for the image-captioning task, thus neglecting the use of data from ancillary tasks such as VQA or GQA; (\textit{ii}) it is made of publicly available data, thus allowing reproducibility, and does not employ proprietary data~\cite{jia2021scaling,wang2021simvlm}; (\textit{iii}) overall, it contains 35.7 million images, around 3.2M unique unigrams and 0.6M long-tail words (\ie~that lie in the 0.1\% of the distribution tail), making it sufficiently large and diverse to perform web-scale analyses on image captioning.
+In Table~\ref{tab:datasets}, we report detailed statistics on the data sources employed during training.
+Overall, the mixture used for training our model has three key features: (\textit{i}) differently from the datasets employed in concurrent works~\citep{li2020oscar,zhang2021vinvl}, it contains only data for the image-captioning task, thus neglecting the use of data from ancillary tasks like VQA or GQA; (\textit{ii}) it is made of publicly available data, thus allowing reproducibility, and does not employ proprietary data~\citep{jia2021scaling,wang2021simvlm}; (\textit{iii}) overall, it contains 35.7 million images and around 0.6M long-tail words (\ie~that lie in the 0.1\% of the distribution tail), making it sufficiently large and diverse to perform web-scale analyses on image captioning.